-Studying How We Live, Move and Work in the LA Region
+Studying Housing Affordability and Transportation Equity in the LA Region

 Housed at the UCLA Luskin School of Public Affairs, the Lewis Center for Regional Policy Studies is committed to addressing the pressing policy and planning issues in Greater Los Angeles.
-The center aims to generate knowledge and action around issues of housing affordability, transportation equity and access to opportunities, and jobs and the regional economy.
+The center aims to generate knowledge and action around the critical issues of housing affordability and transportation equity, with an emphasis on how these areas intersect to shape the quality of life for all residents.

 Stay Connected.
 Subscribe to our Mailing List.